From troubled to terrific (1976)

 Altman has made the necessary changes: he has moved Buffalo Bill's soliloquy to the end, and now it has impact it never had in the earlier version.
 He follows it with a Wild West Show skit that is a battle between Bill and an Indian pretending to be Sitting Bull, which makes an effective finale because it represents what the picture stands for.

 A shot of Sitting Bull's beads and a cross no longer ends the film; it comes earlier and is more subtly persuasive.
 And, blessedly, the one-dimensional line "Who the hell gives a damn anyway," which ended the first version has been cut.

 Buffalo Bill and the Indians, at the Cinema South and Salem Mall, is now a totally different film and a great one.
 It is ambiguous, haunting, and resonant.
 It is opened up, no longer safely limited.
 It is now an Altman film.

 The key to the movie is that Altman and his brilliant writer Alan Rudolph are saying that image is not reality.
 The show that image -- what appears to be -- is misleading and leads us away from reality.
 Every line and situation seems to come from this idea.

 This lines and situations are full of irony and humor.
-In a movie in which so many of the mines are quotable, I'll quote just a few.
+In a movie in which so many of the lines are quotable, I'll quote just a few.
 The journalist says of Sitting Bull, "If he wasn't interested in the show business, he wouldn't have become a chief."
 Halsey, Sitting Bull's "interpreter," comments, "Sitting Bull says history is nothing more than disrespect for the dead."
 Buffalo Bill, about to track Sitting Bull, cries out, "Goddam it, where's my real jacket?"